patrickboateng/geolysis/README.md

 ![downloads](https://img.shields.io/pypi/dm/geolab?style=flat-square)

 `geolab` is a computer program that implements technical and professional software for geotechnical engineering.
-Some of the features of `geolab` are as follow:
+Some of the features of `geolab` are as follows:

 - Soil Classification (`USCS` & `AASHTO`)
 - Bearing Capacity Analysis (`Lab` & `Field`)